SystemFw/blog/content/staging/paxos-failures.md

 ## Conclusion

-Single Decree Paxos, especially the naively unoptimised version we used today, is about the simplest consensus algorithm there is, and yet it contains a surprising amount of extremely deep ideas.
+Single-Decree Paxos, especially the naively unoptimised version we used today, is about the simplest consensus algorithm there is, and yet it contains a surprising amount of extremely deep ideas.